temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 ### Namespace registration

-Namespaces are pre-registered at startup so they're available to use right away.
+Namespaces are pre-registered at startup so they're available to use immediately.
 To customize the pre-registered namespaces, start the server with:

 ```bash